mtorres253/mtorres253.github.io/chapt-7/index.md

 Here are some examples of how:
 - Make them your screensaver
 - Set a daily reminder in your phone
-- Place them on a piece of paper somewhere
+- Place them on a piece of paper somewhere where you are likely to see them.
-- Some people like to use pictures to go with them

 At some point toward the end of the day, maybe after work or as you get ready for bed, consider how you lived out each of these values and where you found yourself struggling.
 Think about what got in the way.
-What is important is that you are noticing these things, and over time, you’re going to be more aligned with your values and will feel better.
+It's important is that you are noticing these things, and over time, you’re going to be more aligned with your values and will feel better.

 # Learn More